Below is a list of common questions asked of our faculty and staff.

 Academic advising helps to develop a “road map” for your studies, both current and future.
 The Mount offers hundreds of courses each year, and it can be difficult to figure out on your own all of the different options you have.
 Our faculty members can review the program requirements with you and give you clear guidance on which courses you need to take to complete your major, combined major, or minor.

 Students who are completing an honours degree, major, combined major or minor in SOAN are encouraged to seek advising from a faculty advisor at least once a year.
-You can arrange an advising appointment by contacting the Department Chair, Dr. Alex Khasnabish.
+You can arrange an advising appointment by contacting the Department Administrative Assistant, Marisa Grant.

-If you are completing a concentration in SOAN as part of a BA or BSc (General Studies) program, please contact the Dean’s Office for an advising appointment.
+If you are completing a concentration in SOAN as part of a BA or BSc (General Studies) program, or are completing a SOAN major but have fewer than 10 units of University study completed, please contact the Centre for Academic Advising and Student Success for advising help.